foundingnimo/ceo/course/strategy/01-vision-mission.md

 3. In 10 years, what does the "victory" version of this company look like?
 (The Vision)

 ---

+MISSION (Why we exist)
+"We exist to break healthcare's interoperability crisis so that innovative software can actually reach patients and clinicians - instead of being trapped behind integration hell that wastes billions and fragments care."

+VISION (Where we're going in 10 years)
+"In 10 years, healthcare interoperability is invisible.
+Clinics switch tools like apps.
+Patients never re-enter data.
+Clinicians focus on care, not copy-pasting.
+Integration is taken for granted, like electricity.

+---
 **[Next Episode: Taking Stock (SWOT Analysis) →](02-swot.md)**